Young Artist Interview: the Vickers Bovey Guitar Duo

-Vickers Bovey Guitar Duo (Julian Vickers and Daniel Bovey) are a London based duo whose award-winning success includes the Company’s Maisie Lewis Prize, RAM Club Prize, the GFA International Ensemble Competition and International Festival de Guitarra Braga Ensemble.
+Vickers Bovey Guitar Duo (Julian Vickers and Daniel Bovey) are a London based duo whose award-winning success includes a Musicians’ Company Maisie Lewis Award, RAM Club Prize, the GFA International Ensemble Competition and International Festival de Guitarra Braga Ensemble.
 Widely acclaimed for their exquisite, harmonious playing inspired by both the contemporary and classical worlds, the duo regularly perform across the UK and abroad and have commissioned and premiered a number of new works.
 Here Julian (JV) and Daniel (DB) tell the Company how they met, what inspires them and why commissioning new works means so much.

 When and where did you meet?